natebrunelle/cs2102/markdown/policies.md

     - A mix of manually-graded and automatically-graded components
     - Delivered the week after a module concludes
     - If taken, replaces your grade for the module (whether better or worse)
-    - Due to the very early final exam time given by the university, module 5 will not have this quiz

 - One **group project**
     - You will
         - work with a partner during scheduled class time